Cosmo Casino Privacy Policy in New Zealand – What NZ Players Need to Know

 Always remember that online gambling involves financial risk and that chasing losses or playing beyond your means can be harmful, regardless of how safe the platform’s data practices are.

-18+ only.
-Gamble responsibly.
 If you feel your gambling may be getting out of control, or you are worried about someone close to you, contact these New Zealand support organisations:

 - Gamble Host-Free Helpline (Gambling Helpline NZ): 0800 654 655 – confidential, 24/7